 And, FOOD TRUCKS…Yumm!!

 We moved over to Brewer’s Yacht Yard, but the marina was not very convenient to town, and there wasn’t much there.
 I did get a couple of books out of the “book swap” in the ladies room, but overall, can’t say much about the marina.
 So, I’ll focus on the book part of it.
 Nearly every marina has a spot where boaters leave books they have read for other boaters to enjoy.
 It’s been interesting to compare the books you get in small towns, vs. larger towns, or more “touristy” towns.
 As an example, I picked up hard cover copies (!) of Pat Conroy’s “Beach Music” (a favorite of mine I want to re-read) and “Devine Secrets of the Ya-Ya Sisterhood” (ditto) at Liberty Landing Marina (Jersey City, essentially the most accessible NYC marina), vs. James Patterson from a marina on the Hudson.
 Many others have had a heavy selection of romance novels, and books on the Royal Family.
-The general rule of thumb is that you leave something you have read in return for a new pick…which we have done.
+The general rule of thumb is that you leave something you have read in return for a new pick…which we do (good to unload stuff when you live on a boat!).
 We have also discovered more small towns with adorable “lending library” boxes that essentially serve the same purpose.
 Greenport is no exception. ❤️ Happy!

 I ❤️ books.

-Our ultimate goal was to be in downtown Greenport, so we moved over to Mitchell Park Marina in downtown Greenport.
+Our ultimate goal was to be in downtown Greenport, so we moved over to Mitchell Park Marina, right in the center of town.
 The weather continued to deteriorate, with increasing winds and rain.
 We were literally one of three boats in a marina that has 60 slips!
 Despite the weather, it was great to wander town, and provision, as there is an IGA a block from the marina.
 After quizzing some locals, we decided to have dinner at American Beech, and we’re glad we did.
 It was wonderful!
 Beautiful space, wonderful service and delicious food!
 While we couldn’t enjoy their outside patio due to the weather, the interior was just as nice…and the flamingo wallpaper in the ladies room…..!!!

 As we enjoyed our last day in Greenport, the weather began to “lift”, so we enjoyed one last sunset before we left to head back to Shelter Island, this time to beautiful West Neck Harbor.

-West Neck Harbor, on the Southwest corner of the island, was a goal for us.
+Throwing an anchor in West Neck Harbor, on the Southwest corner of the island, was a goal for us.
 We were here for our 25th wedding anniversary.
-We had set anchor in this beautiful harbor on an absolutely spectacular summer day, only to find out that our generator was not working, and we had a refrigerator filled with great food purchased in East Hampton, along with our celebratory bottle of champagne!
+We had just set anchor in this beautiful harbor on an absolutely spectacular summer day, only to find out that our generator wasn’t working.
+We had a refrigerator filled with great food purchased in East Hampton for our 5 day without the kids, along with our celebratory bottle of champagne!
 So we ended up at Island Boatyard while the generator was fixed.
 Not our plan, so we were thrilled to be back in this remarkably beautiful spot.
 We anchored on the south side of the harbor near the neck, and rode the dinghy over to the narrow strip of sand that borders Shelter Island Sound.
 There’s a dirt/sand road that runs the length of the neck, and it’s a popular spot for walkers and fisherman.

 And, an abandoned flamingo.
 Sad.